Karl Lehmann

-Karl Lehmann (16 May 1936 – 11 March 2018) was a German Cardinal prelate of the Catholic Church.
-He served as Bishop of Mainz from 1983 to 2016, being elevated to Cardinal in 2001.
-He also served as Chairman of the Conference of the German Bishops from 1987 to 2008, being considered one of the most influential prelates in Germany in these years and a leading proponent of liberal stances within the Church.
+Karl Lehmann (16 May 1936 – 11 March 2018) was a German prelate and cardinal of the Catholic Church.
+He served as Bishop of Mainz from 1983 to 2016, being elevated to the cardinalate in 2001.

+He served as chairman of the Conference of the German Bishops from 1987 to 2008, being considered one of the most influential prelates in Germany in those years and a leading proponent of liberal stances within the Church.
 Before he became a bishop, he worked as professor of theology at the University of Mainz and the University of Freiburg.

 Early years, education and career as theological scholar

 Lehmann was born in Sigmaringen and grew up in Veringenstadt.
 His father was a local teacher and his mother educated as a bookseller.
 During his high school years, he lived in the Catholic student home Erzbischöfliches Studienheim St. Fidelis in Sigmaringen.